Vrije Universiteit Amsterdam is looking forward to welcoming all new international students in August 2017!

 Health insurance (ziektekostenverzekering)

 Everyone living in the Netherlands is legally obliged to have health insurance.
 The rules are quite complex for international students.
-Extensive information on this subject can be found on the Nuffic website .
-We recommend AON Students Insurance company, an agent will be present during the arrival days, since they offer a day to day rate.
-However, you are free to choose your own insurance company.
+Please find here extensive information on this subject and have a look at the Nuffic website.

 Liability insurance (aansprakelijkheidsverzekering)